robert-kel-tg/iterators-1/README.md

 #### clearAll()

-This methods clears all registered options at any given time prior to the query execution and reset them to their initial value.
+This methods clears all registered options and reset them to their initial value.

 ## Query the Iterator